orgicus/Mindwave/README.md

 How to use the library
 ==========================
-If you're using the Serial class and simply want to get the attention/meditation values, it's as simple as this.
+If you're using the Serial class and simply want to get the attention/meditation values, it's as simple as shown below.

 The example includes also eye blink detection.
 Single and double blink detection.